shilppatel913/LearnSpring/README.md

 The expression can contain a simple computation ,static method which is returning a value , static variable, an object etc.
 General Format @Value("#{expression}")

+**Removing XML file and configuring beans with only annotations** We can remove the whole xml file and we can create a new java class which is our configuration file and  declare beans using @componentScan annotation or directly the @Bean annotation.This way we can get rid of the xml configuration.